 Engagement recency weight

-To identify user intent in real time as well as preference changes over time, each interaction receives a recency coefficient in order to favor recent activity over historical activity.
+To identify user intent in real time as well as preference changes over time, each interaction receives a recency coefficient, to favor recent activity over historical activity.
 There are three supported recency periods:

-When calculating an attribute value score, the score is multiplied by recency weight too.
+When calculating an attribute value score, the score is multiplied by the recency weight too.

 ∑ recency weight (engagement type weight x attribute value count) = score

-Let’s assume the same user, from our previous example, comes back to the site 2 weeks later and purchases the green T-shirt he abandoned in the cart last time.
-Assuming that the recency coefficients are 8 for real time interaction and 2 for recent interactions the calculation of a total score for color green is now: 2(1x4)+2(2x1)+2(4x0) + 8(4x1)= 44
+Let’s assume that the user from our previous example comes back to the site 2 weeks later and purchases the green T-shirt he abandoned in the cart last time.
+Assuming that the recency coefficients are 8 for real-time interaction and 2 for recent interactions, the calculation of a total score for the color green is now: 2(1x4)+2(2x1)+2(4x0) + 8(4x1)= 44

 Attribute: |